danritz/design-archive/books.md

 ### [Badass: Making Users Awesome](http://www.amazon.com/exec/obidos/ASIN/1491919019/) — Kathy Sierra

-Kathy is one of my heroes.
-She does an amazing job reframing how a product shouldn’t be cool, but help make the person using it cool.
+Kathy does an amazing job reframing how a product shouldn’t be cool, but help make the person using it cool.
 It’s a subtle shift in thinking, but makes a big difference in how things are designed.
-She magically balances being aggressive and driven, while still having a humble, empathetic viewpoint.
+She magically balances being aggressive and driven, while still having a humble, empathetic point of view.

 ### [Designing for People](https://www.amazon.com/exec/obidos/ASIN/1581153120/) — Henry Dreyfuss

-The first book I’ve read where someone really studied people to design better objects, tools, and places.
+The earliest book (1955) I’m aware of dedicated completely to studying people to design better objects, tools, and places.
 I think a lot of the time people think about the product first and then how it can fit into people’s lives.
 This book is hard-core about putting people first.
 Also, he’s a legendary industrial designer.
 So not a bad person to study or emulate.

 ### [Don’t Make Me Think](http://www.amazon.com/Dont-Make-Think-Revisited-Usability/dp/0321965515/) — Steve Krug